-Ann Cousins Peony features bold fragrant white flowers at the ends of the stems in early summer.
+Primevere Peony features bold fragrant creamy white flowers with lemon yellow eyes at the ends of the stems from late spring to early summer.
 The flowers are excellent for cutting.
 Its compound leaves emerge burgundy in spring, turning green in color throughout the season.